QOSGroup/qos/docs/en/command/qoscli.md

 Execute [Query account](#account) to see the latest account state.

-### Invariant check
+#### Invariant check

-QOS has designed a [Invariant checking mechanism] (../spec/bank), user can perform invariant checking operation by the following instructions:
+QOS has designed a [Invariant checking mechanism](../spec/bank), user can perform invariant checking operation by the following instructions:

 `qoscli tx invariant-check --sender <sender's keybase name or address>`